raspberrypilearning/conditional-statements-js/en/step_1.md

-In JavaScript, conditional statements are used to make decisions in your code based on certain criteria.
-These conditions are checked to see if they are true or false, and the code is then executed based on these choices.
-There are three main types of conditional statements in JavaScript: `if`, `if-else`, `if-else if-else`.
+In JavaScript, conditional statements are used to make decisions in your code based on conditions.
+Conditions are checked to see if they are true and code is executed based on the result of the checks.

+There are three types of conditional statements in JavaScript:
+`if`, `else if`, `else`.

+### if

-+ if statement: this is used to execute a block of code if a specified condition is checked to be true.
+`if` is used to execute a block of code *if* a specified condition is met (true).

 --- code ---
 ---
 language: js
-filename: script.js
+filename:
 line_numbers: true
 ---
 if (condition) {
-        // Code to be executed if the condition is true }
+  // Code to be executed if the condition is true
+}

 --- /code ---

-+ if-else statement: this is an extension of the if statement.
-It allows you to set an alternative block of code to be executed if the initial condition is false.
+### else if

+`else if` is used to check multiple conditions.
+Runs different blocks of code based on the result of the checks.

+When an `else if` condition is met, no checks are made on subsequent `else if` (or `else`) blocks.

 --- code ---
 ---
 language: js
-filename: script.js
+filename:
 line_numbers: true
 ---

-    if (condition) {
+if (condition1) {
-      // Code to be executed if the condition is true } else {
+  // Code to be executed if condition1 is true
+} else if (condition2) {
-    // Code to be executed if the condition is false
+  // Code to be executed if condition2 is true
 }

 --- /code ---

-+ if-else if-else statement: this is used when you have multiple conditions to check.
-It allows you to execute different blocks of code based on the checks.
+### else

+`else` sets an alternative block of code to be executed if prevous (`if` and/or `else if`) conditions are not met (false).

 --- code ---
 ---
 language: js
-filename: script.js
+filename:
 line_numbers: true
 ---

 if (condition1) {
   // Code to be executed if condition1 is true
 } else if (condition2) {
   // Code to be executed if condition2 is true
 } else {
   // Code to be executed if none of the conditions is true }

 --- /code ---

-+ How to write a conditional statement:
+### How to write a conditional statement
-  + The keyword if starts the conditional statement.
+  + The keyword `if` starts the conditional statement.
   + Inside brackets (), you place the condition that you want to check.
   + If the condition is true, the code inside the curly braces {} is executed.

 --- code ---
 ---
 language: js
-filename: script.js
+filename:
 line_numbers: true
 ---

 var age = 18;

 if (age >= 18) {
   console.log("You are an adult.");
 }
 --- /code ---